Ingredients (~18 cookies)

 Brown the Butter in a Light-Colored Pan

-Combine the Wet and Dry Ingredients
+Combine the Dry and Wet Ingredients

-Portion the Dough and Chill Overnight
+Portion the Dough and Refrigerate Overnight

 Bake the Cookies at 350F

-Shape the Cookies and Finish with Salt
+Shape the Cookies and Sprinkle with Salt

 Brown Butter Chocolate Chip Cookies